Leon777-coder/blog/blog.md

 ## Overview

-Before you read this article, I highly recommend you read this blog article first:  [**How to deploy a free5GC network slice on OpenStack**](https://free5gc.org/blog/network_slice/)This blog article is written by my friend Daniel Hsieh, and in his article, he went through the entire process about how to deploy a free5GC network slice on OpenStack.
+Before you read this article, I highly recommend you read this blog article first:  [**How to deploy a free5GC network slice on OpenStack**](https://free5gc.org/blog/network_slice/).
+This blog article is written by my friend Daniel Hsieh, and in his article, he went through the entire process of how to deploy a free5GC network slice on OpenStack.
 He also introduces some architectures we need to know when we were deploying the free5GC network slice.
 However, there are still some details remaining, so in this blog article, I will explore more details and what role these components play in the overall experiment.
 Daniel used 8 steps to explain how to [deploy a free5GC Network Slice] .In this article, I am going to focus on VNFD and NSD, which appear in steps No.5 and No.6, these two most important concepts while we are creating the network slice.
 By this article, you will understand more about the 5G network slicing.

 ### VNFD